scotthamilton77/claude-code-tamagotchi/claude-commands/pet-name.md

 ---
-description: Rename your pet
+description: Give your pet a new name
 ---

-Let's give your pet a new name!
+Rename the pet:

-!cd $PET_PATH && bun src/commands/pet-cli.ts "/pet-name $ARGUMENTS"
+!claude-code-tamagotchi name $ARGUMENTS

-Your pet has been renamed!
+Then celebrate: "Identity crisis resolved!
+Your pet is now officially known as $ARGUMENTS.
+They're practicing their new signature and updating their social media handles.
+It's a whole thing. 📝✨"